QSP Trust Fund applications

 Please consult the guidance document on non-chemical alternatives (below) for the design of the project to ensure its eligibility under these earmarked funds.
 It does not provide an exhaustive list, so applicants are welcome to propose projects in different areas, maintaining a focus on non-chemical alternatives.

-Applicants are further encouraged to consider how their projects will integrate mainstreaming to their activities- strategic priority C. (the secretariat will issue a guidance document shortly, with provisional information already available in the application guidelines)
+Applicants are further encouraged to consider how their projects will integrate mainstreaming to their activities- strategic priority C. (guidance is now available for stakeholders)

 Following the opening of a round, we encourage all the Applicants to submit their application packages as early as possible in advance of the deadline in order for the secretariat to review them for eligibility and completeness, and to provide guidance.
 Advance copy of the application can be sent to the secretariat by e-mail (pending submission of the original by post) in order to meet the deadline.
 Please make sure that the application is signed by the applicant and the SAICM national focal point(s), and Non Governmental Organization (NGO) focal point, if relevant.